 Post Care Instructions for Removal of Lesions

-(differs from tightening!)
+(Aftercare differs from skin tightening!)

 DO NOT WASH TREATED AREA FOR 24 HOURS.
 Keep lesions completely dry.
 Softening of the brand-new scab with water may cause it to come off pre-maturely and may cause the skin to take longer to heal.

 Leave the scabs alone as they protect the fragile new skin cells.

 The body releases histamine to help trigger the cells which will assist the healing and create new healthy tissue.

 DO NOT SCRATCH THE TREATED AREA.
 As the area transitions from its fresh state to its healing state, you will likely experience an itchy sensation,.
 This is attributed to the development of new skin.
 During the healing stages, collagen is being released to create new skin, the new skin may be sensitive which may lead to more itching sensations.
 Do not pick or itch the healing area.
 Scratching the treated area could result into an affection or damaged cells.

 DO NOT APPLY ANY PRODUCTS ON THE TREATED AREA products that are not recommended as this may cause irritation, affect the stages of healing and could result in infection.
 Only recommended products doing the healing phase can be used.

 DO NOT USE sauna room, steam room, swimming pool, jacuzzi, long shower or activities that cause excessive sweating until the scab falls off.
 Excessive wetness of the treated area could cause the protective scab to fall off prematurely, which will delay the healing process.